ARWJ/hughfdjackson.github.com/prototypal_inheritance.markdown

 # Prototypes: the short(est possible) story

+Javascript _does not have classes_.
+Instead, it uses prototypal inheritance to share properties between objects.

 Prototypal inheritance is a brilliantly simple concept.
 Javascript's syntax, however, often confuses new-comers.
 Let's solve that, ehy?

 ## What is a prototype?